 My regrets and some tips

 My main regret about our trip to Isle Royale National Park was not staying longer.
 We only stayed one night and although we did get to hike around the Rock Harbor area, we would have liked to explore the island more.
-We should have stayed at least two to three nights, which would have given us the opportunity to take some day excursion on the Sandy to see other sections of the island that I would have loved to explore.
+We should have stayed at least two to three nights, which would have allowed us to take some day excursions on the Sandy to see other sections of the island that I would have loved to explore.

 Conclusion

-For more information on this incredible national park click here.
+For more information on this incredible national park visit the national park recreation website.

 Pin it for later!